DOWNLOAD SOLRESOL: THE PROJECT V.0.95 (for Win 32-bit and 64-bit):

 If you are missing mspdb120.dll, make sure you download and install vcredist_x64 and vcredist_x86.
 If you are missing X3DAudio1_7.dll, you can download this Direct X update.
 If these steps do not help, you may have encountered a software/hardware compatibility issue – for example, an unsupported operating system or video adapter.
 SolReSol: The Project is powered by Unreal Engine 4, which is a modern high-end 3D engine, but it has been launched on a variety of hardware, including older PC models, tablets and laptops with integrated video adapters, so it demonstrates a high degree of compatibility.

-Please share your ideas and don’t hesitate to ask for support – the best way to reach me is by good old email: email@example.com
+Please share your ideas and don’t hesitate to ask for my support – the best way to reach me is by good old email: email@example.com